andreaslam/ZanLing-TrueZero/README.md

 - `rust/dirichlet.rs`
 - `rust/fileformat.rs`
 - `rust/dataformat.rs`
-and the `lib` folder used for reading [KZero's](https://github.com/KarelPeeters/kZero) custom data format
+- the `lib` folder used for reading [KZero's](https://github.com/KarelPeeters/kZero) custom data format and training

 *database not uploaded to this GitHub repository